 Day 4 Post Surgery

 Woke up feeling so much better, I think the laser shower helped me so much!
 I loved it so booked in again for another 2 more times!
 My cheeks, lips & eyes have gone down, I completely open my eyes.
 We went to the hospital today for a checkup, everything is looking good and I am recovering well.
-Dr Montein took some stiches around the nostrils out today, it was like a sharp pinch but nothing overly painful.
+Dr Montien took some stitches around the nostrils out today, it was like a sharp pinch but nothing overly painful.
 I can finally see the difference in shape on the tip!
-After seeing my surgeon, I met a girl in the hall way she also had DR. Montein as her surgeon, she told me she got her boobs and nose done at the same time!
+After seeing my surgeon, I met a girl in the hallway who also had DR. Montien as her Surgeon, she told me she got her boobs and nose done at the same time!
 Her bruising wasn’t as bad as mine but she also said how she wasn’t in pain and felt amazing!
 It was so good seeing someone else going through the same process as I was.
 I got my second session of laser shower today, I’m loving the results and so much bruising has gone down.
-Today I was feeling so much better we went to MBK, MBK is like a seven story shopping mall, it has real and knock off designer items.
+Today I was feeling so much better we went to MBK, MBK is like a seven-story shopping mall, it has real and knock-off designer items.
 It was so nice to finally feel happy and really get out of the room.

 Day 5 Post Surgery

 Feeling really good again.
 Flushing regularly is helping me breathe through my nose.
-We spent most the day lying by the pool, (yes my face was covered) just another relaxing day.
+We spent most of the day laying by the pool, (yes my face was covered) just another relaxing day.
 We also got a mani and pedi!
-My hairdresser nails were looking horrible from all the previous colour work so it was so nice to get pampered and its so ridiculously cheap.
+My hairdresser’s nails were looking horrible from all the previous colour work so it was so nice to get pampered and it’s so ridiculously cheap.
 It was so nice to finally get out of the hotel and do something again!
 I also had my last session of laser done, every day I’m looking and feeling so much better and I’m starting to love myself more and more!
 There’s still no pain, just annoying sleeping upright pattern.

 Day 6 Post Surgery

-I also have had loss of taste and smell!
-I had no idea that this happened, at the start I gathered it was because there was so many tablets involved and I was so stuffy, that it must have been caused from that but apparently it’s just because the nasal passage ways are blocked up, and most taste actually comes from smell!
+I also have had a loss of taste and smell!
+I had no idea that this happened, at the start I gathered it was because there were so many tablets involved and I was so stuffy, that it must have been caused by that but apparently it’s just because the nasal passageways are blocked up, and most taste actually comes from your smell!
 Crazy but just a heads up, this is normal haha!